How to upload my website to hosting (FTP)

 • Other CMS or Applications: Check the specific documentation for your CMS or application to find out which configuration files you need to modify.

-By following these steps, you should be able to upload your website to cdmon hosting successfully.
+With these steps, you should be able to upload your website to cdmon hosting correctly.

 Related links

-If you need more help, check our help center or contact our technical support service available 24/7.
+If you need more help, check our help page or you can contact our technical support available 24/7.

 • Related Articles